cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpload.md

 **`FILL_MISSING_FIELDS`**

 Optional.
 The default value is `false`.
-When reading a row of data that has missing trailing field values (the row of data has missing data fields at the end of a line or row), Greenplum Database returns an error.
+When reading a row of data that has missing trailing field values (the row of data has missing data fields at the end of a line or row), Cloudberry Database returns an error.

 If the value is `true`, when reading a row of data that has missing trailing field values, the values are set to `NULL`.
 Blank rows, fields with a `NOT NULL` constraint, and trailing delimiters on a line will still report an error.